clarkezone/ReactiveReorderingTest/README.md

 2. If you drag and drop to reorder items whist the simulated playback is happening, notice that the UI just does the right thing even though the ListView contents are being mutated by the data updates.

 The above is totally awesome, no doubt.
 I have not done extensive performance measurements yet to see at what cost this comes, however, in terms of the shear paucity of code needed to pull off this prototype compared to what we have in the current BringCast data / UI layers I'm willing to give up a bit of performance for the correctness and simplification it might bring to the codebase.
 As we move on to latter phases, we'll find out more about the overall performance characteristics / scalability of this approach accross thousands of objects and more complex queries.
 But color me impressed at this stage.

+## Phase 2
+In the second phase, I've added another listview that shows an "infinitely" scrolling list of episodes.
+Some of the things I wanted to look into in this investigation were how well Realm would perform in this scenario as well as how easy / hard it is to